 Dr. Joan Clinefelter is Professor and currently Chair of the Department of History.
 She came to UNC in 1995, after earning her A.B. from Grinnell College and MA and Ph.D. from Indiana University.
 Dr. Clinefelter specializes in modern European history, with a particular interest in modern Germany.
 (The photograph here demonstrates that she has been in love with Berlin since at least 1970.)
 In addition to numerous conference presentations, she has written several articles and one book, Artists for the Reich: Cultural and Race from Weimar to Nazi Germany (Berg, 2005).
 She continues to work on art in the Third Reich, and her new research program focuses on RIAS, a Cold War radio station based in West Berlin.
 Dr. Clinefelter's research has been funded by organizations such as the National Endowment for the Humanities, the Deutscher Akademischer Austauchdienst, and the US Memorial Holocaust Museum.

 Dr. Clinefelter offers a diverse range of courses and is well-known for her dreaded citation assignment.
-Students can expect to do many research papers, with proper footnotes, in her classes.
-She is always focused on her teaching and has won a number of teaching awards, including the Alpha Phi Foundation's International Professor of the Year honor.
-She was also named the M. Lucile Harrison Professor for 2008, UNC's highest honor for faculty.
+Students can expect to write many research papers, with proper citation, in her classes.
+She adores teaching and has won a number of teaching awards, including the Alpha Phi Foundation's International Professor of the Year honor.
+Dr. Clinefelter was also named the M. Lucile Harrison Professor for 2008, UNC's highest honor for faculty.

 - HIST 589: Modern European History